dantorus/dantorus/README.md

 i can be seen with my vocaloids (mostly rin or other types of rin) or evillious chronicles cosplays/skins! because this alt account focuses on that! im usually with my friend [Jex](https://www.patreon.com/user?u=77023312) too!
-@[shiningumbreon](https://github.com/shiningumbreon) is my main for everything that is not focused on one fandom
+@[shiningumbreon](https://github.com/shiningumbreon) is my main and that is not focused on one fandom

 ![Profile view counter on GitHub](https://komarev.com/ghpvc/?username=daughterofevil)